Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Don’t Just Prop Up Your Head

-Elevating only your head (with pillows) can strain your neck and back.
-Instead, aim to lift your entire upper body in a smooth slope so gravity can assist your digestion and breathing properly.
+Elevating only your head with loose pillows can kink your neck.
+Aim to lift your entire upper body in a smooth slope so gravity can assist digestion and breathing properly.

 Watch for Sliding

 If your mattress or bedding is slick, you might slide during the night.
-A non-slip mattress pad or grippy wedge system can help you stay in place and ensure better rest without disruption.
+A non-slip mattress pad or a grippy wedge system can keep everything in place.

 Final Thoughts: Is Inclined Sleeping Right for You?

-Inclined sleeping isn’t a one-size-fits-all solution—but if you deal with reflux, snoring, or sinus issues, it’s a simple, low-effort change that could lead to better rest.
-If you’re curious, try it for a week and see how your body responds—you might be surprised how much better you sleep.
+Sleeping on an incline isn’t a one-size-fits-all solution—but if you deal with reflux, snoring, or sinus issues, it’s a simple, low-effort change that could lead to better rest.

 FAQ